gitlabhq/gitlabhq/doc/development/writing_documentation.md

 In order to have a [solid site structure](https://searchengineland.com/seo-benefits-developing-solid-site-structure-277456) for our documentation, all docs should be linked.
 Every new document should be cross-linked to its related documentation, and linked from its topic-related index, when existent.

-Old directories such as `/workflow/`, `/gitlab-basics/`, and `/university/` have been deprecated and the majority its docs have been moved to their correct location in small iterations.
+The directories `/workflow/`, `/gitlab-basics/`, `/university/`, and `/articles/` have been deprecated and the majority their docs have been moved to their correct location in small iterations.
 Please don't create new docs in these folders.

 To move a document from its location to another directory, read the section [changing document location](doc_styleguide.md#changing-document-location) of the doc style guide.

 ### Feature overview and use cases